fionnseville/MusicVisuals/README.md

 The position of the boxes are set on angles so that they are not piled on top of one another.
 The shape is rotated and the angle is incremented so that there is constant movement.

+## FIONN:
+### Cubesquared2.java
+this visual uses three nested for loops setting the value of x,y,z iterating between negative off max which designates how many pixels off centre of the chosen axis it would be to its positive (negative being left and positive being right).the xo ,yo and zo variables are incremented by 50 each time to space out the cubes by 50 pixels vertically,horizontally and by depth.i rotated the entire box and also each individual box using the framecount variable as using smoothamplitude() caused it to look choppy and unnapealling and framecount gave it a smoother rotation. i also added a scale factor variable that for each iteration of the loop chooses a random float between 0.5 and 2.0 which in turn scales the individual boxes randomly. i did also have another iteration of this where fill and stroke colours changes aswell as incrementing the translate of each axis based on framecount and smoothamplitude ,but in the end decided this was better.

+### SinWaves.java
+this visual creates a 20 by 20 grid of what originally was supposed to be spheres but due to system constraints i was unable to use,so i settled for boxes.my main idea with this visual was to see what i could do using more complex maths mainly using sin, i was able to implement a box size variable that progressively edits the box size of each box within a certain distance along a sinusoidal wave which gives the affect  of the boxes dissapearing and reapearing in a wave, also synced this wave by incrementing the angle variable to get smooth amplitude.i also synced the overall grid size based on smoothamplitude() and current x,y,z values

 # What I am most proud of in the assignment

 ## CATHAL: